BOARD TREASURER & PERMACULTURE INSTRUCTOR

-Laine holds degrees in wildlife biology and literature, & is published in both fields.
-Relishing the insights gained from the interplay of such disparate schools of study.
+Laine relishes the insights gained from the interplay of disparate schools of study.
 He earned simultaneous degrees in wildlife biology and literature.
 He has worked in fields as varied as biological consultancy, real estate investment, and research oenology.
 He even spent several years working as – of course – a handyman.

-Currently in urbania, he is interested in a pattern language for Mediterranean urban home permaculture, and is experimenting with methods of resource cycling, energy production, small animal management, water management, hardscape construction, and other aspects of sustainable urban living.
-The tenth-acre he lives on echoes his study, his work, his teaching; cherries and guava, prickly pear and bananas, white sage and chocolate mint.
+Currently living in urbania, Laine is interested in a pattern language for Mediterranean urban home permaculture, and is experimenting with methods of resource cycling, energy production, small animal management, water management, hardscape construction, and other aspects of sustainable urban living.
+The diversity of his quarter acre property echoes that of his study, his work, his teaching; cherries and guava, prickly pear and chocolate mint, white sage and bananas.
 Laine is pleased to have had great success reintroducing native small animals into this home ecological system.
 His two year old daughter kisses the lizards, when she catches them